What other primary source types could you consult?

 Documents drawn from the Everett D. Graff Collection of Western Americana at the Newberry Library, Chicago.
 Includes contemporary newspapers and posters, records of key railroad companies, papers of early pioneers, explorers and hunters, manuscript travel journals, store catalogues, maps, illustrations, and literary and historical works.

 Collection of nearly 2 million images, documenting artistic traditions across many times and cultures.
 Embraces architecture, painting, sculpture, photography, decorative arts, and design as well as many other forms of visual culture.
-Registration is required for full use of the system.

 Over 70,000 images of original documents relating to Empire Studies.
 The images are sourced from libraries and archives around the world, including a strong core of document images from the British Library.